 The kimchi helps to cut through the fat of the cheese sauce, making the flavor more complex.
 Click here for a vegan version of this dish.

-If you've over fried your chicken, serve it with some soup to help wash everything down better!
+If you've had too much fried food, serve the chicken tenders with some soup to help wash everything down better!

 Sauces & dips